tony-aw/tinycodet/README.md

   extensions/reverse-dependencies of the main package to load under the same alias also.

 Here is one example.
-Lets load `data.table` and then `tidytable`, under the same alias, which I will call “tdt.” (for “tidy data.table”):
+Lets load `tidytable` and its dependency `data.table`, under the same alias, which I will call “tdt.” (for “tidy data.table”):

 ``` r
 import_as(tdt., "tidytable", dependencies="data.table") # this creates the tdt. object